chaudhuree/jobster-api-js/__note08.md

 - npm install moment
 - import mongoose and moment
-- monent is used to format date
+- moment is used to format date

 controllers/jobs